 Power off the console.

-Connect external display/touschscreen video signal cable to one of the video output connections on the back of the console.
-A video adapter may be required.
+Connect the external display's video signal cable to one of the video output connections on the back of the console.
+A video adapter may be required (see tip below).

 If using a touschscreen: connect a USB cable from the touchscreen to one of the USB ports on the console.